The historic downtown of Charleston SC

 Relax on the beach

-You can literally just take any turn as you leave downtown and get to one of the best beaches in Charleston.
+As you leave downtown, you can literally take any turn to reach one of the best beaches in Charleston.

 Practical information to plan the best Charleston trip